MilkmanAbi/Picomimi/README.md

 Picomimi is a tiny, playful "OS/kernel"... kinda thing for the **RP2040**.
 Arduino-IDE-ready and easy to use, it's built for casual tinkering, fun experiments, and bare-metal chaos—bringing Arduino-style simplicity to your Pico projects while letting you push the microcontroller to its limits - Simple and cute **(＾_＾)**.

 Picomimi is more than just an Arduino `loop()`—it introduces a **lightweight, task-based system** on your Pico.
 You can run multiple tasks, interact with the "kernel" through a serial shell, and explore system behaviour in real-time.
-It's built for **playful experimentation** and learning, offering a tiny playground for microcontroller enthusiasts.
+It's built for **playful experimentation** and learning, offering a tiny playground for microcontroller enthusiasts.arduino

 ![Picomimi mascot](assets/Picomimi_Milkman.png)
 *Picomimi ready for fun experiments! - AI-generated image, for fun, don't judge.*

----
+---arduino

 ## Features